-- Flat warts: They are flat, have light brown color, 1-2 mm towering above a skin surface, and located on the face/back of the hands appearing in children/adolescents, in the area of skin irritation, cuts, scratches.
+- Flat warts: They are flat, have a light brown color, 1-2 mm towering above a skin surface, and located on the face/back of the hands appearing in children/adolescents, in the area of skin irritation, cuts, scratches.

 - Plantar warts: Rounded elevations on the skin, up to 5 mm in height, initially corporal, they are grayish or brown.

 - Filiform warts: Rounded elevations above the skin, on a thin stalk.
-It should be distinguished from molluscum contagiosum.
+It should be distinguished from the molluscum contagiosum.